Chelwood: History

 The first mention of Chelwood dates from 925 when Robert le Bok, a native of Chelwood, was tried and acquitted of attempting to burn down the house of John de Kylkenny.
 According to Robinson there are two entries in the 1086 Domesday Book: Cellwert and Celeworde both indicating the same meaning, "the hill farm" from the Old English ceol and wor.
 Although spellings varied down the years, the first attested use of the form "Chelwood" dates from the 12th century.

 The parish of Chelwood was part of the Keynsham Hundred.

 The village formed part of two holdings, known as East and West Chelwood.
 Both sides along with Breach were originally owned by the Earl of Warwick's estate, but East Chelwood passed to the Popham family of the nearby Hunstrete House, where it remained into the early 20th century.
 Chelwood is one of the nine Thankful Villages in Somerset where all the men returned from the First World War; four went and four returned.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 1.